Is Spanish immersion starting to become old news to you?

 Put the journal by your bed and do it before going to sleep every night, reflecting on that day’s events.
 Since it’s just a short three items, it shouldn’t feel cumbersome at all to look up unknown words in a Spanish dictionary right then and there.

-If you’ve never been one for pen and paper, an app like Gratitude! ($1.99 at iTunes Store) could be just the thing for you.
+If you’ve never been one for pen and paper, check out an app like Gratitude!
+It is available at iTunes Store, and it could be just the thing for you.
 This well-designed app helps you develop the daily habit of recording five things you’re grateful for.

-The app is available in Spanish, plus the company donates 10% of their profits—so that makes the $2 even easier to chalk up.
+The app is available in Spanish, plus the company donates 10% of their profits—so that makes the low price even easier to chalk up.
 What it comes down to is that you’re investing in your happiness and your Spanish skills.
 Win-win.